-Sharpness of the Blades — Having dull blades on any cutting tool, especially a nail clipper for dogs, can be dangerous, because it can lead to potential accidents due to the bounce-back effect.
+Sharpness of the Blades — Having dull blades on any cutting tool, especially a nail clipper for dogs, can be dangerous because it can lead to potential accidents due to the bounce-back effect.
 Always ensure that the blades on your dog nail clipper are sharp.
 They can usually be sharpened with any sharpening tool, but most clippers made with stainless steel material need less sharpening.

 Blade Thickness — Ranging from 3 to 5 mm (excluding grinder-types), it is also important to look at the blade thickness, which can help you get the job done faster, especially for dogs with nails that grow faster than usual.
-Also, take note that the blade thickness can also play a part on your dog breed’s size.
+Also, take note that the blade thickness can also play a part in your dog breed's size.
 Having blades that are too thin for a big dog can cause it to break apart.

-Right Budget — Last but not the least, always consider your budget if you want the ideal dog nail clipper for your needs.
+Right Budget — Last but not least, always consider your budget if you want the ideal dog nail clipper for your needs.
 Among the cheapest to buy are the scissor, pliers type and guillotine type while grinders are generally more expensive.